MiddlewareNewZealand/dashboard-doc/docs/getting-started/Best Practices/frontend.md

 ### Enums

 Enums are your friend.
 Add them if you have consistent values you need to use across the application.
+Put them at the root of the system/subsystem you are making. e.g All travelplan files eventually share hooks/travelplans/utils.